-The Library Media Center is open from 7:30 am to 3:30 pm every day.
+The Library Media Center is open from 7:30 am to 5:30 pm every day.
 Library services are available to students before school, break, lunch, and after school until 3:30 pm.
 Students using the library during class time must have a pass from a teacher.
+After school tutoring in the Library Media Center is open to all students who enroll in the ASSETs program.